 For any tennis player the sudden influx of competitions being played means the body can easily come under undue strain, and injuries may occur such as a stress fracture2.

 Stress fractures are a common obstacle that many keen tennis players will face especially during training; in fact a stress fracture of the spine is one of the most common injuries within the sport.
-With 1 in 5 junior tennis players suffering from this type of injury it can be important to improve the strength of your bones3.
+Junior tennis players can suffer from this type of injury, so it can be important to improve the strength of your bones3.

 This type of injury in tennis is usually the result of increasing training too rapidly, for example 20% of junior players suffer from it, compared to just 7.5% of professional players.
 A stress fracture is caused by the muscles tiring which causes increased stress to be placed on the bone4.
 This stress causes tiny cracks in the bone which can be extremely painful and with rest being the only cure it can be an extremely frustrating injury for any tennis player to have3.

 Professional tennis player Andrea Petkovic was forced to withdraw from the Australian Open in 2012 due to a stress fracture in her lumber, after three years of serious injuries she has only just returned to the top 10.